-Retail \$7 for a generic drug 30-Day \$30 for a preferred brand name drug \$50 for a non-preferred brand name drug Mail Order and Retail \$14 for a generic drug \$60 for a preferred brand name drug \$100 for a non-preferred brand name drug The copayment plus the difference in the Plan's cost between the brand name 90-Day and the generic if a generic is available and you, rather than your doctor, request the brand name drug.
-Retail 30-Day, 30% for a generic drug Mail Order, 30% for a preferred brand name drug and Retail 90- 50% for a non-preferred brand name drug Day The calendar year deductible and/or coinsurance plus the difference in the Subject to the Plan's cost between the brand name and the generic if a generic is available and Calendar Year you, rather than your doctor, request the brand name drug.
-Deductible
+, Retail \$7 for a generic drug 30-Day \$30 for a preferred brand name drug \$50 for a non-preferred brand name drug Mail Order and Retail 90-Day \$14 for a generic drug \$60 for a preferred brand name drug \$100 for a non-preferred brand name drug The copayment plus the difference in the Plan's cost between the brand name and the generic if a generic is available and you, rather than your doctor, request the brand name drug.
+Retail 30-Day, Mail Order, and Retail 90- 30% for a generic drug 30% for a preferred brand name drug Day 50% for a non-preferred brand name drug The color document deductible and for acing was a plue the difference in the Subject to the Calendar Year Deductible The calendar year deductible and/or coinsurance plus the difference in the Plan's cost between the brand name and the generic if a generic is available and you, rather than your doctor, request the brand name drug.